tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### Overview

-Today's class will focus on command line basics and git, using a graphical user interface, or GUI.
+Today's class will focus on command line basics and setting up an Anaconda virtual environment.
 It will then further investigate the key factors leading to the exponential growth of the FinTech industry.

-Specifically, students will be introduced to basic command line and git download/upload skills, which will help them use the more advanced git CLI in the next lesson; learn more about the history of FinTech and the areas it has disrupted; and collaborate to create their own case studies for a FinTech company.
+Specifically, students will be introduced to basic command line and virtual environment skills, which will help them use more advanced CLI tools in the next lesson as well as future units in the course; learn more about the history of FinTech and the areas that have been disrupted through innovation; and collaborate with others to produce predictions on various FinTech domains in the form of future news headlines.

 ### Class Objectives